seanorama/masterclass/security-advanced/README.md

 ##### Use Hive for Knox

-- By default Knox will use a self-signed (untrusted) certificate
-  - To trust the certificate execute:
+- By default Knox will use a self-signed (untrusted) certificate.
+To trust the certificate:

-    - On Knox node, create the /tmp/knox.crt certificate
+    - First on Knox node, create the /tmp/knox.crt certificate
     ```
 knoxserver=hostnameOrIPofKnoxServer
 openssl s_client -connect ${knoxserver}:8443 <<<'' | openssl x509 -out /tmp/knox.crt